 But if you want some help, frankly, leveraging travel bonuses from credit cards are a great way to make things quite a bit cheaper.

 A free round trip plane ticket anywhere in the world, all for signing up for a credit card?
 No brainer.

 Of course this is assuming you can be responsible with it and pay it off in full every month.

 Check out One Mile at a Time for some of the latest and best deals.

 Bottom line is, if you don’t make it a priority and just buy a ticket, it can be really easy just to stay in the same old routine.
 That routine where you’re not meeting the people and having the experiences that can help a new business take off or an old business grow even more.

 Every day I see entrepreneurs reaping the benefits of building new relationships, and every day I’m thankful for the ones I’ve built.

 So, think about where you can go that will have the greatest benefit for you personally.
-Book the ticket, take a leap, and enjoy the memories you’ll make regardless of the outcome.
+Book the ticket, take a leap, travel more, and enjoy the memories you’ll make regardless of the outcome.